-- Pump: The water pump positioned at the bottom of the submerged container is the main component of the project as it allows the floating garbage to move from the water surface into the container that will retain such garbage. - Ultrasonic sensor: Sensor to detect when the container reaches maximum capacity.
-The information acquired by the sensor will be processed and sent to the user by the microprocessor. - Water level sensor: The water level sensor uses the water conductivity to determine the water level.
-This sensor is placed at the bottom of the outer bucket, on the inside, so that the volume of water inside the product can be monitored and keep with certain levels.
-This parameter is important to keep the product stable, as well as to prevent the pump from running out of water and starting to run dry.
-If the water level is below a certain level the engine will not activate. - Temperature sensor: The temperature sensor is placed at the water pump outlet to monitor the water temperature.
-If it detects a high temperature it means that the pump is running dry, and the system will respond to this by switching off the pump motor.
-This sensor complements the water level sensor and is a safeguard if it fails. - Micro-controller: The microprocessor is an integrated circuit that contains all the logical functions for processing data from the sensors, sending the system status to a web page and controlling the operation of the motor that runs the water pump. - Logical level converter: Allows an electrically safe interface between the mcu and the ultrasonic sensor. - MOSFET: This component is the interface between the water pump's motor and the microcontroller.
-The motor requires more current than the micro-controller can provide, so the function of MOSFET is to act as a switch for the pump motor, the state of which is controlled by the microcontroller. - Switch: An analog switch that allows the user to interface directly with the pump. - Power circuit: This circuit ensures the correct transport and distribution of electricity from the power supplies to the appropriate loads of the project (water pump, sensors, micro-controller). - Power Supply AC/DC 12 V: The connection between the power grid and the project is made via a AC/DC power supply, with an output voltage of 12 V. Power supplies like this employ a transformer to convert AC mains electricity into a lower AC voltage.
-Then a rectifier converts the AC output voltage of the transformer to a cyclic DC voltage, followed by an analog electronic filter to regulate the DC voltage. - DC/DC converters: There will be used two types of DC/DC converters in this project, with different purposes.
+- Pump: The water pump positioned at the bottom of the submerged container is the main component of the project as it allows the floating garbage to move from the water surface into the container. - Sensor: Sensor to detect when the container reaches maximum capacity.
+The information acquired by the sensor will be processed by the microprocessor. - Micro-controller: The microprocessor is an integrated circuit that contains all the logical functions for processing data from the sensor, sending the system status to a webpage and controlling the operation of the motor that runs the water pump. - Logical level converter: This component allows the interface between the microcontroller and the sensor.
+This component is necessary because the microcontroller and the sensor operate at different voltage levels (3.3 V and 5 V respectively).
+The component raises or lowers the voltage level depending on the direction of current. - Motor driver: This component is the interface between the water pump's motor and the microcontroller.
+The motor requires more current than the microcontroller can provide, so the function of the motor driver is to increase the current so it can drive the motor. - Power circuit: This circuit ensures the correct transport and distribution of electricity from the power supply to the appropriate loads (water pump, sensor, microcontroller, motor driver). - Power Supply AC/DC 12 V: The connection between the power grid and the project is made via an AC/DC power supply, with an output voltage of 12 V. Power supplies like this employ a transformer to convert AC mains electricity into a lower AC voltage.
+Then a rectifier converts the AC output voltage of the transformer to a cyclic DC voltage, followed by an analog electronic filter to regulate the DC voltage.

+- DC/DC converters: There will be used two types of DC/DC converters in this project, with different purposes.
 Firstly, to fix the output of the photovoltaic panel at 12 V there will be used a step-down, or buck, switching converter.
-Secondly, to convert 12 V from the grid conversion or photovoltaic panel into lower rated voltages to power the micro-controller and sensors, a lowdropout (LDO) voltage linear regulator will be used. - Power diodes: In order to prevent a back feeding in the power circuit, power diodes are going to be place after the conversion to regulated 12 V DC in both power sources.

-- Photovoltaic panel: This power source will feed the project during the day, converting solar photons into electrical energy through the photovoltaic effect.
+Secondly, to convert 12 V from the grid conversion or photovoltaic panel into lower-rated voltages to power the microcontroller, sensor and logical circuit of the motor driver, a low-dropout (LDO) voltage linear regulator will be used. - Power diodes: In order to prevent a back feeding in the power circuit, power diodes are going to be placed after the conversion to regulated 12 V DC in both power sources. - Photovoltaic panel: This power source will feed the project during the day, converting solar photons into electrical energy through the photovoltaic effect.
 Incorporate in the project as a mean to make the project more independent and sustainable. - Bird repeller: In order to protect animals, mostly birds that share the same location as the prototype, from dangers that may occur when these interact, as bird repeller mechanism needs to be set in place.